 The login widget is especially useful, displaying a login form to visitors, and a profile link to logged-in users.

-Once setup, you’ll notice the three new custom post types in the admin menu, and a bbPress page in the Settings menu.
+Once bbPress is installed and active, you’ll notice the three new custom post types in the admin menu, and a bbPress page in the Settings menu.

 - Throttle Time: the minimum number of seconds allowed between new replies from the same user